 The XMAX V3 Pro features a replaceable 18650 battery system and USB-C charging.
 These are industry-leading features offered at a great price point and in a very pocket-friendly device.

 I’m averaging about 45 minutes of use via the session mode, which averages about 5-6 bowls with the 4-minute session timer.
-I’m usually able to kill the bowl in two, four-minute sessions which equal about 8-10 draws.
-I’m usually inhaling for about 10-15 seconds and then taking a 30-45 second break in between draws.
+I’m usually able to kill the bowl in two, four-minute sessions, which equal about 8-10 draws.
+I’m usually inhaling for about 10-15 seconds and then take a 30-45 second break in between draws.